ibigfoot/ninja-oauth/README.md

 For mine, I have a troy@project.local and a troy@project.org set of user names so I configure the OAuth twice...

-Details on how to configure a [https://help.salesforce.com/HTViewHelpDoc?id=connected_app_create.htm](Connected App) for Salesforce, however if you haven't read [https://developer.salesforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com](this developerforce post) on OAuth yet, I suggest you start there.
+Details on how to configure a [Connected App](https://help.salesforce.com/HTViewHelpDoc?id=connected_app_create.htm) for Salesforce, however if you haven't read [this DeveloperForce post](https://developer.salesforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com) on OAuth yet, I suggest you start there.

 From here we assume you have configured an OAuth environment to work with.